jeffjewiss/ember-cli-postcss/README.md

 If you are developing an addon and would like to use `ember-cli-postcss` to process the CSS to automatically be included in the `vendor.css` of Ember applications consuming the addon, there are 3 steps to follow.

+1. Install `ember-cli-postcss` as both a dependency and development dependency
-1. create your styles in `addon/styles/addon.css` (you can import other CSS files if a postcss import plugin is installed)
+1. Create your styles in `addon/styles/addon.css` (you can import other CSS files if a postcss import plugin is installed)
 2. Add a "before" option under `ember-addon` key in `package.json`
 ```
 // package.json